eugenetriguba/config-file/README.md

 configuration files with the same simple API whether they are in INI, JSON, YAML, or TOML.

-The code for this package grew origically out of developing command line tools in Python.
+The code for this package grew organically out of developing command line tools in Python.
 I had felt like I was writing similar code over and over again to abstract away Python's configparser so it was a little nicer to work with for my uses.
 Therefore, I had ended up making a package out of it and adding a lot more